equilibria-xyz/perennial-v2-subgraph-new/README.md

 These accumulations are bucketed values which contain the sum (or last) of the values for the given bucket.
 Valid buckets are `hourly`, `daily`, `weekly`, or `all`.
 The `all` bucket is an all-time cumulative value.

 An Accumulation's ID is the bucket, parent entity's ID, and bucket timestamp.

+## Testing
+Unit testing using Matchstick is not worth the implementation and maintenance cost of mocking.
+Instead, data validation tests may be performed against a live deployment of the subgraph.
+Subgraph should be synced with a Perennial protocol deployment which has at least one settled order.